A true leg day, with the appropriate exercises and intensity, separates the contenders from the pretenders.

 If you truly want to find out what type of lifter you are and what type of mettle you have, it’s time to consistently do these leg day exercises.

 Not only will you build mental toughness, but you will also build some impressive wheels.

 Overall, muscle building is a difficult process, but you truly have to earn your leg muscle.

-Trust me, you don’t want to live your life looking like Johnny Bravo walking around on stilts!
+Trust me, you don’t want to live your life looking like Johnny Bravo walking around on a pair of flimsy stilts!